This site uses cookies to analyse traffic and provide you with a better online experience. Learn more.

 Click on the images to learn more about the different coral and other cover types.

 We survey transects (paths) across each of our island communities in the Mackay and Hay Point region, both pre and post-wet season.
 The inshore communities have been monitored since 2006.
-Keswick Island monitoring was also completed from 2015 until 2020 where data confirmed this location as more representative of mid-shelf reefs compared to inshore coral communities.
-At each transect, benthic (seafloor) cover is classified into categories of cover type and provides information on the dominant reef structure (hard or soft), as well as the extent of macroalgae, which can impede the growth of corals.
+Keswick Island monitoring was also completed from 2015 until 2020.
+Data confirmed this location as more representative of mid-shelf reefs compared to inshore coral communities, the focus of our regular monitoring program.
+At each transect, benthic (seafloor) cover is classified into categories of cover type and provides information on the dominant reef structure (hard or soft coral), as well as the extent of macroalgae, which can impede the growth of corals.
 Information on the extent of bleached, diseased or damaged corals is also determined, which provides information on the health of the coral community.
 Click below on each monitoring location.

 Inshore corals and benthic (sea floor) cover are, to an extent, naturally acclimatised to greater frequency and scale of disturbances like cyclones, high water temperatures, and freshwater influx and elevated turbidity (sediment in water) from flooding compared to their more offshore counterparts.
 Measuring coral cover, alongside diversity, juvenile recruitment, and bleaching and disease, can help us to understand the typical degree of change in these communities, anticipate recovery potential and timeframes from such disturbances.

-Over the past 12 months, hard coral cover has begun to increase in the three inshore locations following the most recent major disturbance from accumulated sea surface temperature heat stress at the GBR-wide scale in 2020.
+Over the past 12 months, hard coral cover has continued to increase in the three inshore locations following the major 2020 disturbance of accumulated sea surface temperature heat stress at the GBR-wide scale in 2020.
+This potential recovery is a positive outcome over only a few years following such a large-scale disturbance at these locations.

 Read more on cyclone impacts on the coral near our ports.
 You can see more analysis on the data in these reports.